nlaha/nlaha/README.md

 - For more information, and to check out some of my current and past projects, visit my [website](https://nlaha.com).

+- "XML is crap.
+Really.
+There are no excuses.
+XML is nasty to parse for humans, and it's a disaster to parse even for computers.
+There's just no reason for that horrible crap to exist." - Linus Torvalds

 #### Contact Me
 Email: [nlaha@outlook.com](mailto:nlaha@outlook.com)